baya/description/README.md

 Usage
 ==========

-describe path/to/migration/dir
+`describe path/to/a/rails-app` and visit http://localhost:9393

-the following ruby migration code:
+Description be able to parse following ruby code

 ```ruby
   class CreateContests < ActiveRecord::Migration